ngzijie1989/Shopify/README.md

 **Prisma**: Prisma as the ORM relational mapping between MongoDB and my main application.
 Prisma is also good to add seed data and schema along with tables into my main App!

-**Typrscript**: Learning to use Typescript in this demo website.
+**Typescript**: Learning to use Typescript in this demo website.
 It helps to identify potential errors early on and save a lot of time in future as we should have already handled those exceptions that we may have missed out handling!

 Feel free to check out the website!

-You may use this dummy account to log in to explore its functions.
-Please do visit the about page in the website to know more about me!

-Email: **usertest1@email.com**
-Password: **password1**